fabri1983/signaling_server/README.md

 _Sometimes websocket (js side) is throwing an exception and can't connect via websocket o signiling server, then try to change localhost to 127.0.0.1_

-This is a working test of the Signaling Server and the videochat client using a Chrome browser tab and Opera from my mobile phone.
+This is a working test of the Signaling Server and the videochat client using a Chrome tab on my laptop and an Opera tab on my mobile phone.
 Server exposed with [ngrok](https://ngrok.com/).

 ![videochat with local signaling](/videochat_example_ngrok.jpg?raw=true "videochat with local signaling")